 Thun and Brienz Lakes

-The famous mountain village of Grindelwald is located in the Bernese Oberland, at the foot of the Eiger (3,970 meters) and Wetterhorn (3,701 meters).
-Grindelwald is one of the most popular tourist spots in Bernese Oberland.
+Grindelwald is a famous mountain village in the Bernese Oberland, located at the foot of the Eiger (3,970 meters) and Wetterhorn (3,701 meters).
+Grindelwald is one of the most famous tourist destinations in Bernese Oberland.

-Grindelwald Glacier reached the outskirts of the village as recently as 1860.
-Grindelwald got the nickname “Glacier village” for this reason.
+As recently as 1860, the Grindelwald Glacier reached the outskirts of the village.
+Between 1860 and 1914, glacier ice was mined and exported commercially.
+In this way, Grindelwald gained its second name “Glacier village”.
 Unfortunately, millions of cubic meters of glacier ice have melted away in Grindelwald.

-In and around Grindelwald, there are tons of things to do.
-Highlights in the Grindelwald region include Grindelwald First, Bachalpsee Lake, Schynige Platte, Grindelwald Glaciers, Grosse Scheidegg, First Cliff Walk, Eiger Glacier, and Jungfraujoch.
+There are many places to visit in and around Grindelwald.
+Some of the highlights of the Grindelwald region include Grindelwald First, Bachalpsee Lake, Schynige Platte, Grindelwald Glaciers, Grosse Scheidegg, First Cliff Walk, Männlichen, Eiger Glacier, and Jungfraujoch.

 In a way, Interlaken is more of a base than anything else.
 It doesn’t have the same kind of views as Grindelwald.
 But it’s surrounded by two lakes – Lake Brienz and Lake Thun.
 Around these lakes, there are many pretty towns and villages like Thun, Spiez, Brienz, and Iseltwald.
 Also nearby are multiple castles, St. Beatus Caves, and more.
 You can also go on the Aare River.